fariqfirdaus/Streamlit_Pneumonia_pytoch/README.md

-## Prediction of Pneumonia Based in Chest X-Ray Images with Streamit-Based Website
+## Prediction of Pneumonia Based in Chest X-Ray Images with Streamlit-Based Website

 ### Project Description
 Health issues are a global concern due to their direct impact on humans, such as lung disorders that can lead to death if ignored.
 Lung disorders like shortness of breath, chest pain, and productive cough often indicate Pneumonia, a lung infection caused by viruses, bacteria, or fungi.